unibo-dtm-se-2324-myplants/report/sections/07-deployment/index.md

 ---

-### Vercel Deployment Challenges
-While attempting to deploy **PlantAI** to Vercel, I encountered several issues, particularly related to handling service worker caching and backend integration with the OpenAI API.
-Due to these deployment challenges, the online version is currently unavailable.
-If I were to start over, I would consider using **Next.js** for better compatibility with Vercel's deployment environment, which could help avoid these issues.
+## Live

+The live version of **PlantAI** will be deployed on a cloud platform such as Vercel for users to experience the full functionality, including plant identification and notification features.

+However, during development, I encountered some challenges deploying this version of the app on **Vercel**, particularly related to handling the backend integration and service worker caching.
+Initially, I attempted to deploy the app on **Heroku**, but after investing both time and money, the results were not as expected.

+That’s when I decided to rely on **Vercel** that is free for small projects.
+If I had to start over, I would also consider using the **Next.js** framework.
+Next.js offers better support for server-side rendering, more seamless integration with Vercel, and optimized deployment workflows.
+By switching to Next.js, I believe the development process would be smoother, especially for managing server-side logic and improving the overall performance of the app.

+So due to these deployment challenges, the online version is currently unavailable.